Cleaned rangefinder camera in [Excellent], tested and fully working condition.

 – Cocking and release mechanism cleanend and lubricated.

 The camera is tested with film.

 Scroll images for examples.

-Very clear viewfinder with some dust inclusions and adjusted rangefinder.
+Very clean and clear viewfinder with correctly set rangefinder.

 Please take a close look at the pictures.